st7ma784/RoboCode/Tutorials/Week2_Trigonometry/README.md

 This tells you "turn this many degrees to point at the enemy!"

+## Part 9: Submit Your Improved Tank! 🏆

+Ready to show off your math skills?

+1. Copy your `predictor_bot.py` to `Submissions/YourName/`
+2. Test it against walls_bot to make sure it works well
+3. Create a Pull Request with the title: `[Submission] YourName's Predictor Bot`
+4. Watch your tank compete with better accuracy!

+Your Week 2 tank should score much higher than your Week 1 tank because of prediction!

 ## Homework

 Before next week:
-1. Create your PredictorBot
+1. ✅ Create your PredictorBot with the math functions
-2. Test it against your Week 1 tank - which wins?
+2. ✅ Test it against WallsBot - try to get at least 50% accuracy!
+3. ✅ Compare performance: Week 1 tank vs Week 2 tank
-3. Add at least one challenge feature
+4. ✅ Add at least one challenge feature
-4. Share your results!
+5. ✅ Submit your improved tank via Pull Request

+**Bonus**: Can you beat TrackerBot?
+That's a real accomplishment!

 ## What's Next?